'Los hongos': Locarno Review

 The sophomore feature from Oscar Ruiz Navia ("Crab Trap") stars Jovan Alexis Marquinez Angulo and Calvin Buenaventura Tascon as two graffiti-artist buddies in Cali, Colombia.

-A soon-to-be unemployed graffiti artist literally paints the town red in the opening scene of Los hongos, the funky if slight directorial debut of Colombian writer-director Oscar Ruiz Navia.
+A soon-to-be unemployed graffiti artist literally paints the town red in the opening scene of Los hongos, the funky if slight second feature from Colombian writer-director Oscar Ruiz Navia.
 This meandering story of two youths in Cali who hang out, tag and paint the walls and then hang out some more is high on atmosphere, has some interesting if not always well-integrated anthropological details and features two entirely naturalistic performances, though it finally feels too inconsequential and aimless to leave much of a mark.
 After its Locarno world premiere, a smattering of festival invitations should follow.

 Los hongos (which literally means “The Mushrooms”) opens on Jovan Alexis (Jovan Alexis Marquinez Angulo), who has moved to the big city with his religious and strict but clearly loving mother (Angela Garcia) from a small black community on the Pacific coast (such as the ones seen in Navia's first feature, Crab Trap, and Jhonny Hendrix Hinestroza’s Choco).
 By day Jovan works at a construction site, though he’s fired when his superiors find out he takes home paint from the site for his real passion, graffiti and wall paintings.
 Tellingly, though his mother insists on the importance of a job, the dreamy and introspective youngster doesn’t seem all that concerned about having lost his livelihood.